katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_gce.rst

-Additionally, the gcp_compute inventory plugin can discover all Google Compute Engine (GCE) instances and make them automatically available in your Ansible inventory.
+Additionally, the gcp_compute inventory plugin can discover all Google Compute Engine (GCE) instances and make them automatically available in your Assible inventory.

 You may see a collection of other GCP modules that do not conform to this naming convention.
-These are the original modules primarily developed by the Ansible community.
+These are the original modules primarily developed by the Assible community.
 You will find some overlapping functionality such as with the "gce" module and the new "gcp_compute_instance" module.
 Either can be used, but you may experience issues trying to use them together.

 While the community GCP modules are not going away, Google is investing effort into the new "gcp_*" modules.
-Google is committed to ensuring the Ansible community has a great experience with GCP and therefore recommends adopting these new modules if possible.
+Google is committed to ensuring the Assible community has a great experience with GCP and therefore recommends adopting these new modules if possible.